Best Careers for Women: Unconventional Jobs That Pay Well

 Graphic Designer—Help companies share their messages through print and electronic media.
 As a graphic designer, you could produce designs for advertisements, brochures, web pages, and other forms of media.
 And you will likely enjoy a good salary considering that the yearly average in the field is $51,640.

 Multimedia Artist—Create art, animation, and special effects for movies, TV, video games, and other types of electronic media.
-You could capitalize on your technical and artistic talents in an occupation that pays an average of $70,300 a year.
+You could capitalize on your technical and artistic talents in an occupation that is among some of the highest-paid jobs for women; the average salary is 70,300 a year.

 Video Game Designer—Make a statement in the game industry by acquiring expertise in the game development cycle and fine-tuning your skills in graphics creation, coding, and level development.
-And prepare to be rewarded for your knowledge and passion; the average annual salary for game designers is $83,410.14
+And prepare to be rewarded for your knowledge and passion in one of the highest-paying jobs for women; the average annual salary for game designers is $83,410.13

 Women are largely underrepresented in the tech sector, and some recent surveys have found that the number of women pursuing tech careers has been declining.
 The most common answer as to why this is happening is simply one of culture and history.
 Historically and culturally, boys and men have been pushed to pursue STEM (science, technology, engineering, and mathematics) fields while girls and women simply have not.
 But that is changing.